smithblack-0/WorkflowForge/docs/Overview.md

 WF supports genuine flow control—though differently than traditional programming languages.
 You define logical control structures
-(loops, conditionals, etc.) using SACS in a familiar programming style, and these compile down to an FSM (Finite State Machine).
+(loops, conditionals, etc.) using SFCS in a familiar programming style, and these compile down to an FSM (Finite State Machine).